captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## POIROT:
-And on that subject, how close is the golf course to the McQueen’s house?
+And on that subject, how close is the golf course to Chez McQueen?

 ---

 ## INSPECTOR GIRAUD:
-It is adjacent.
+The McQueen house borders the 16th green.

 ---